 Some Say Score Examples

 We're throwing a lot of information at you in this post, so let's illustrate the Say score with a few examples.

 Your Insurance Score Stays the Same

-Let's say you started with an insurance score of 705.
-It's time for your first renewal, so Say checks your insurance score again and it stayed at 705.
-We add 50 points making it a Say score of 755 and rate you on the 755, saving you 3-6 percent.
-If nothing else changed with your policy (no accidents, marital status, statewide rate increase, etc.), that 3-6 percent can go straight back to your pocket.
-If you happened to get into a wreck and your rate went up, the 3-6 percent savings can soften the impact a little.
+Let’s say you started with an insurance score of 705.
+It’s time for your first renewal, so Say checks your insurance score, and it’s still 705.
+We will add 50 points to your Say score making it 755.
+Then, we calculate your rate using your new Say score.
+If nothing else changed with your policy (no accidents, marital status, statewide rate increase, etc.), that 4 percent can go straight back to your pocket.
+If you happened to get into an accident and your rate increased, this 4 percent savings can soften the impact a little.